-Eight electrical apprentices, who demonstrated consistent levels of excellence throughout their work and training, were recognised by the National Electrical and Communications Association (NECA),held on 23 July 2015 at Crown Melbourne.
+Eight electrical apprentices, who demonstrated consistent levels of excellence throughout their work and training, were recognised by the National Electrical and Communications Association (NECA), held on 23 July 2015 at Crown Melbourne.

+The 2015 NECA Apprentice of the Year Awards is an opportunity for the electrical industry to officially acknowledge the talent demonstrated by the top apprentices across three industry sectors, industrial, commercial/domestic and communications.
 Guest speaker of the night was Mark “Bomber” Thompson, former Essendon footballer and coach.
 Mark played 202 games for Essendon and won “the most determined player” awards in 1984 and 1986.
 Mark provided a motivational speech, he spoke about how his electrical apprenticeship assisted him in opening up his own electrical business at 21 years of age and how it defined his character that helped him on and off the football field.

 The judges advised that during the course of the interviews it was obvious that all those on the short list were worthy of being there and they felt that all the candidates interviewed are a credit to themselves and their employers.

-James Huf, employed by NECA Education and Careers was judged the best apprentice in the Industrial Award.
+James Huf, employed by NECA Education & Careers was judged the best apprentice in the Industrial Award.
 James had shown dedication and determination to his studies and to his on-the-job competency.
 James revealed that he had a detailed plan for the future and the judges believed with his positive attitude and technical knowledge, he will achieve his goals.

 Callum Ashby from Nilsen (Vic) Pty Ltd took out the award for second place in the Industrial Category, and Michael Clements from Downer EDI Engineering Electrical was awarded third place.